NTU Singapore Survival Guide

 For insect repellent, Autan, or better, Deet.
 I prefer liquid to sprays because its easier to apply to all spots.
 Even if you can get Deet (its illegal in Germany), bring Autan since you dont want to apply Deet to your face region regularly.
 You can get some 10% deet spray in the supermarket, but besides that, strong insect repellant for skin use is rare in SG.

 Strong Sunscreen (my level 30 worked pretty well).
 Your favourite shampoo (they are more expensive here).
-Condoms (those in the southeast asian region are mostly too small and notoriously unreliable).
+Condoms (stick with what you know already).

 Clothing, Shoes, Backpack